 Partners for World Health also provides the opportunity to start College and Graduate School Chapters.
 The responsibilities of student chapters include developing partnerships with local hospitals, collecting medical supplies from local hospitals and delivering them to local PWH warehouses, educating the community on global health issues, volunteering in PWH's South Portland warehouse once a month, organizing a mobility or crutch drive once a year, raising $10,000 to send a shipment of medical supplies and equipment to a country of their choice, and hosting monthly global health education series lectures (optional).
 Members of PWH college chapters are also eligible to apply for medical mission trips.

-If you are interested in starting a PWH college chapter at USM, please email email@example.com and Samantha Frisk, USM Coordinator of Service-Learning and Volunteerism, at firstname.lastname@example.org.
+If you are interested in starting a PWH college chapter at USM, please email firstname.lastname@example.org and Tyler Kalahar, USM Service-Learning and Volunteer Specialist at email@example.com.

 The Center for Grieving Children provides loving support to grieving children, teens, their families and the community through peer support, outreach and education.
 Volunteer Opportunities are an opportunity to dedicate your time and skills to making a difference in the life of a child, teen, family, and the community.
 Opportunities include becoming a Peer Support Group Facilitator, providing Office Support, volunteering for Special Events and Fundraising, joining the Board of Directors, as well as assisting the York County Fundraising and Marketing Committee.